craigdanj/todo-app/README.md

 # todo-app

-A todo app built with preact, node and graphQL.
+A todo app built with Preact, GraphQL and Node.js.

 ## Setting up the server
 1. Clone or download the repository into a folder on your machine.